p3l6/blog/_posts/2024/knots.md

 This is the first time I've used this application, but it was very pleasant to use, and I expect to use it again next time I find myself reaching for mermaid or nomnoml.

 [^1]: The taught line hitch doesn't even make the list anymore, which just goes to show how things can change!
 [^2]: Also called the lanyard knot.
-There's an even cooler looking knot called the "double lanyard", but, unfortunately, it does not start with either the carrick bend or the lanyard knot; I have followed the process a couple times, and I find it too complicated to even consider remembering how to tie.
+There's an even cooler looking knot called the "double lanyard", but, unfortunately, it does not start with either the carrick bend or even the lanyard knot; I have followed the process a couple times, and I find it too complicated to even consider remembering how to tie.